4 Haunted Colorado State University Campus Buildings

 Here are the spooky spots where Rams have felt haunted before and the places the university showcases on annual mystery tours.

 The Johnson Hall building was originally the first on-campus student union before adding a ballroom onto the south end of the building.
-The ballroom was host to many parties, balls and college proms before it was converted into a theatre.
-Since then, there's been many reports of students and teachers hearing a woman's voice singing and "dancing footsteps when no one else is in the building."
+The ballroom was host to many parties, balls, and college proms before it was converted into a theatre.
+Since then, there have been many reports of students and teachers hearing a woman's voice singing and "dancing footsteps when no one else is in the building."

 Staff members have reported having "the wind knocked out of them" when opening storage areas on the third floor of the building.

 Ammons Hall was built in 1922 and originally served as the Women's Recreation Center with a swimming pool.
 The building has so many reports of ghosts that the Ghost Hunters of Colorado even spent the night to try and figure out what is going on.
 Audio recordings from their visit captured "footsteps, singing, keys jingling, and voices that answered questions" asked by the team of ghost hunters.

 Legend has it a female student who drowned in the pool when it was a recreation center is haunting the building.

 Centennial Hall was completed back in 1950 and was originally used for student recreation and campus conferences.
 However, it is now home to Student Financial Services.
 Two staff members have reported seeing a large, dark figure on the staircase when the building was empty.